How sunshine keeps your brain young

 Take B vitamins for longevity

-Methylation is a process that repairs DNA in your body - so optimising it is vital to keep our bodies running efficiently.
-Effective methylation also helps keep a protein in your blood, called homocysteine, low, ideally below 7, which is a very good predictor of longevity, and helps switch genetic expression towards anti-ageing.
+Methylation is a process that repairs DNA in your body – so optimising it is vital to keep our bodies running efficiently.
+Effective methylation also helps keep a protein in your blood, called Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…, low, ideally below 7, which is a very good predictor of longevity, and helps switch genetic expression towards anti-ageing.